Every sales strategy should include activities to maximize your sales pipeline and bring positive results to your business.

 Blogging is an excellent tool for fostering relationships with potential customers.
 Blogs can help draw visitors to your site in many ways, including:

-- Creating more blog posts: When you publish a post, it updates your sitemap.xml file which updates the search engine index.
+- Writing blog posts: When you publish a post, it updates your sitemap.xml file which updates the search engine index.
 The more posts you publish, the more search signals you're sending and increasing the likelihood your site will appear on a search engine results page.

 - Increasing your online presence: When you share your blog posts on social media, it expands your online presence while also drawing new visitors to your website.
 An effective marketing strategy involves your blog and social media accounts working together to help each other grow.